| |

 My door needed 3 coats of paint since I was painting yellow over dark blue.
 I thought about priming the door beforehand but chose not to.

 In the end, it might take more paint to cover dark colors.
 In all of my painting experience, warm colors like yellow are harder to paint with anyways.
-(However, I used the black paint and it covered in almost 1 coat!)
+(However, I used black paint and it covered in almost 1 coat!)

 close up of paint over blue painted door